Southport

 Southport is a seaside town in the Metropolitan Borough of Sefton in Merseyside, England.
-At the 2001 census, it had a population of 90,336, making it the eleventh most populous settlement in North West England.
+It lies on the West Lancashire coastal plain and the east coast of the Irish Sea, approximately 17 mi north of Liverpool and 15 mi southwest of Preston.
+At the 2021 census, Southport had a population of 94,421, making it the eleventh most populous settlement in North West England and the third most populous settlement in the Liverpool City Region.